 There are two clinical specialists you will most likely interact with on a regular basis:

-- Rheumatologist: a doctor who treats diseases of the joints and muscles, including lupus.
-Often, the rheumatologist is the specialist who diagnoses lupus and lupus nephritis.
-Patients with lupus nephritis visit with a rheumatologist 33 times more frequently than the general public.
+- Rheumatologist: a doctor who treats many diseases, including those of the joints and muscles, and may diagnose and treat lupus and lupus nephritis.
+People with lupus nephritis visit with a rheumatologist 33 times more frequently than the general public.

-- Nephrologist: a doctor who treats kidney problems.
+- Nephrologist: a doctor who treats many diseases, including those of the kidney, and may diagnose and treat lupus nephritis.
 Often, the nephrologist is the doctor who confirms the diagnosis of lupus nephritis through a kidney biopsy.
-Patients with lupus nephritis visit with a nephrologist 42 times more frequently than the general public.
+People with lupus nephritis visit with a nephrologist 42 times more frequently than the general public.

 Below is a list of other healthcare professionals you may interact with from time to time:

 - Primary Care Provider/Internal Medicine Physician: doctor you see for regular checkups and less active lupus disease

 - Emergency Physician: doctor who works in an emergency department to care for acutely ill people